 The short answer is that, like Stripe, Wind River processes credit and debit transactions for merchants.
 That’s pretty much where our similarities end.
-In fact, the laundry list of how Wind River is different from Stripe payments is quite long, but for sake of simplicity, I’ll focus on four key areas: Approach, Service Level, Pricing, and Revenue Opportunity.
+In fact, the laundry list of how Wind River is different from Stripe payments is quite long.
+For sake of simplicity though, I’ll focus on four key areas: Approach, Service Level, Pricing, and Revenue Opportunity.

 Rather than just another feature in your platform, Wind River believes payments should play a greater role in the strategy of your product and your business.
 How can payments fuel your growth and help you achieve your objectives?
 That starts by understanding what you’re looking to accomplish – short term and long term.

 Now compare that to a Developers First approach that believes “payments is a problem rooted in code, not finance,” and the difference becomes crystal clear.

 Payments are your customers’ lifeblood.
 If there is a question or an issue, they’re going to want it resolved immediately.
 This ranks customer service high on the priority list of your customers, which makes it high on your list too.